GregerTomas/English/topics/subordinate-sentences/conditional-clauses.md

 minulý čas), nikdy bych se do ní nebyl zamiloval (týká se to minulosti – já se do ní zamiloval).* <br/>
 > If I liked pizza, I would have gone to the pizzeria with you. <br/>

+## Binding be + infinitive

+We can express the future tense even with the binding **be + infinitive**. ⏳[TODO see article].

+In an ordinary condition clause, the condition must be met before the action in the main clause take place.

+> If I pass the exam, I will celebrate. <br/>

+In opposite, in the clauses with **be + infinitive**, the action in the main clause must happen first.
+The same meaning we can achieve by using **want**

+> If I'm to pass the exam, I'll have to study a lot. 🔃 If I want to pass the exam, I will need to study a lot. 💡*Jestli mám složit tu zkoušku, budu se muset hodně učit* <br/>
+> If I'm to help you, you'll have to do something for me too. 🔃 If you want me to help you, you will have to do
+> something for me too. 💡*Jestli ti mám pomoct, budeš pro mě muset taky něco udělat.* <br/>
+> If she's to study abroad, she'll need to get a job first. 🔃 If she wants to study abroad, she'll need to get a job
+> first. <br/>

 ## Conjunctions

 ### If 🆚 when 🆚 in case (of)